Dímelo Flow

 Jorge Valdés Vázquez, better known as DJ Flow or Dímelo Flow, is a Panamanian DJ and producer based in the United States.
-After collaborating with many artists and producers in the Latin music industry like J Balvin, Justin Quiles, Dalex, and Feid, Dímelo Flow just released his debut album "Always Dream" with features from Ozuna, Nicky Jam, Arcangel, and Reik, to new up-and-coming artists in the industry like Beéle, paopao, and Thyago.
+After collaborating with many artists and producers in the Latin music industry like J Balvin, Justin Quiles, Dalex, and Feid, Dímelo Flow released his debut album Always Dream with features from Ozuna, Nicky Jam, Arcangel, and Reik.

-Early Beginnings and Making Connections
+Life and career

 Dímelo Flow began his career as a DJ at 15 years old.
 When he was 20 years old, he moved to Florida from Panama working for a radio station until he began to work consistently as a DJ for clubs in Tampa, Florida.
-While in Tampa, Dímelo Flow met Justin Quiles, a successful reggaeton singer-songwriter that was not well known at the time.
+In Tampa, Dímelo Flow met Justin Quiles, a successful reggaeton singer-songwriter that was not well known at the time.
 Soon after meeting, the two began working together and Dímelo Flow began producing his songs.
-Justin Quiles also introduced him to more artists in the Latin music industry which led him to getting signed by RichMusic.
+Quiles introduced him to more artists in the Latin music industry, which led to him being signed by RichMusic.